 One of the things that we guide clients to do in any redundancy process is to ensure that they create solid documentation that captures all of the considerations that have been made in relation to redundancy.

-We can’t stress the importance of this enough.
-You may need to be able to evidence the genuine nature of the redundancy in 12 – 18 months’ time, in front of an Employment Tribunal judge.
+We can’t stress the importance of documentation in a redundancy process enough.
+You may need to evidence the genuine nature of the redundancy in front of an Employment Tribunal judge 12 – 18 months after the redundancy process.
 Relying on memory can be challenging and is far more open to criticism than if you have detailed documents, produced at the time, that you can use as evidence.
 You’ll then also need to be able to demonstrate that something then happened that meant the role was needed again.

 5. Seek Professional Advice On Your Redundancy Situation